Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

-The four steps above identify four sources of loss representing possible reasons why observed human performance in an experiment might not match the normative standard.
+For these four sources of loss to explain observed performance losses from study participants, we assume the participants understand the decision problem described to them.
+However, it always possible that they do not, implying a fifth possible source of loss.

 \textbf{Prior loss (1).} The agent must obtain prior beliefs that match the prior beliefs the researchers assume in analyzing the problem.
 Prior loss is the loss in performance due to the difference between the agent's prior beliefs and those used by the researchers to calculate the normative standard.
-Explicit specification of priors is rare in decision studies used to evaluate interfaces in practice.
-The consequences of this vary depending on the nature of the signaling strategy.
-When the signal is fully revealing of the state (i.e., the posterior is a point mass), or directly provides the posterior probability of the state, there is no need for the prior.
-However, whenever the signal cannot directly provide the probability of the state, the prior must be communicated for a well-defined decision problem.

 \textbf{Receiver loss (2).} The agent processes the signal for the information it provides about the value of the uncertain state.
 Receiver loss is the loss due to the agent not properly extracting the information from the signal, for example, because the human visual system constrains what information is actually perceived, because the process of rendering the signal induces noise, or because participants do not understand how to read the signal.